alastairrr/fall_detector/README.md

 Further validation may be needed as dataset classes were heavily imbalanced.
 Future work may involve synthetic data by altering angles of joints by a few degrees or mirroring the skeleton along the vertical axis (left hand becomes right hand joint).
 Introducing samples of squats from NTU-RGB 120 in future will also ensure that model is able to distinguish between squats and falls better.
 Model also needs to know what an empty scene looks like.

 ## Normalization
 Initial filtering involved removing skeletons with Nan or zeroes and selecting one participant where multiple existed(by selecting skeletons with higher variance).
+See src/ntu_preprocessing/preprocessing_ntu.py.
 Normalisation algorithm involves moving the HPE skeleton to the centre of the frame to reduce bias inflicted by horizontal and vertical movements when training the LSTM network.

 ## Install